Weight, health and happiness: striking the right balance

 - Emotional eating: Eating our feelings — it’s something most of us have done at one time or another.
 Also known as stress eating, emotional eating can range from consuming a pint of ice cream after a breakup to frequently reaching for food to relieve anxiety, sadness, boredom, or anger.29

 - Food addiction: Although some experts question whether this is truly an “addiction,” there are people who constantly crave specific foods and find it nearly impossible to stop eating them once they’ve started.
 This feeling isn’t limited to those who are overweight.
-However, overweight people who score high on the Yale Food Addiction Scale have a much stronger response to food cues than people of similar weights with lower food addiction scores.30 For many of us, eating sweets and highly-processed carbohydrates is what triggers cravings and drives us to continue eating beyond fullness.31
+However, overweight people who score high on the Yale Food Addiction Scale have a much stronger response to food cues than people of similar weights with lower food addiction scores.30 For many of us, eating sweets and highly-processed carbohydrates or carb-fat combinations are what trigger cravings and drives us to continue eating beyond fullness.31

 But eating for reasons besides nourishment isn’t always a negative thing.
 We also eat to celebrate, to strengthen ties to our cultural heritage, and to be in fellowship with others.

 6. How does social media affect our views about body size and diet?

 Many people have a “dream” clothing size or weight.
 And, for many of us, that “dream” body is smaller than the body we have now, regardless of our current size or shape.

 This is so common that we don’t even question it.
 Today all of us — but especially women — are under intense pressure to be lean and fit.
 Yet less than 100 years ago, curvier figures were desirable, and “skinny” girls were considered less attractive.

 Although it started several decades ago, our obsession with thinness or the “thin ideal” has escalated dramatically in recent years.
 And research suggests that social media use has been a major driver for this trend.32

 How does engaging in weight- or diet-related social media activity affect us?